danbedoya/danbedoya/README.md

-- 👋 Hi, I’m @danbedoya
+👋 Hi, I’m @danbedoya, a Full-Stack Developer based in Burnaby, BC, Canada.

-- 👀 I’m interested in Learning and build fun things related to the most used programming languages out there, especially dive more into video games development.
+👀 I’m interested in learning and building fun things related to the most used programming languages out there, especially diving deeper into video games development.

-- 🌱 I’m currently learning everything.
+🌱 As a skilled Full-Stack Developer, my area of expertise lies in TypeScript, JavaScript, React, Next, and Node.js, where I excel in delivering exceptional e-commerce website development, custom integrations, and front-end design.

-- 💞️ I’m looking to collaborate with more projects
+💞️ I’m looking to collaborate with more projects, leveraging my expertise in React, Next.js, Node.js, and Shopify, to create innovative solutions.

-- ⚽ I love soccer
+⚽ I love soccer and enjoy volunteering as a coach for adult amateur teams in Vancouver.
+Combining my love for the sport with giving back to the community has been a rewarding experience.

-- 🎮 I love playing video games
+🎮 When I'm not coding, you can find me indulging in my passion for playing video games.

  Connect with me